Tips and Tricks

 Paint your leather saddle

 Do you know that your bike seat could be a piece of canvas for your art creation?
-You can spray, dab or draw on it, depending on the design of your own; or no design at all – go freestyle!
-All you need is some brushes or sponges and apparently, leather spray and paint, we recommend acrylic paint.
+Remarkably, you can spray, dab or draw on it, depending on the design of your own.
+On the other hand, if you’ve got no design at all, go freestyle!
+All you need is some brushes or sponges and apparently, leather spray and paint.
+Regarding the paint, we recommend acrylic type.

 Crochet your saddle

 If you’re into knitting, or you know nothing about it and want to give it a try, crocheting a seat cover can be great fun.
-You would make it with elastic, so that it will fit most types of seat.
+Normally, you would make it with elastic, so that it will fit most types of seat.
 Here are some designs for your inspiration.